 The main issue with progesterone cream is that the skin is a thick barrier and creams are not easily absorbed.
-Because of this, it is important to apply the cream on areas where your skin is thinner, such as your wrists or ankles.
+Because of this, it is important to know where to put progesterone cream.
+You should apply the cream on areas where your skin is thinner, such as your wrists or ankles.

 This is a tricky question!
 Most progesterone creams are sold over the counter as beauty products and because of this, are not highly regulated by the FDA.
 This means it’s our job as consumers to ensure we’re buying the best quality product as possible, which is hard since ingredients, quality, and amount of progesterone varies brand to brand.

 If we’re looking solely at the science, most studies on transdermal progesterone cream have been done on menopausal women.
 Some of these studies showed no improvement of their menopausal symptoms.